-- A. The Applicant's narrative statement describing the character of and rationale for the proposed development; - B. Land uses proposed are adopted as permitted uses within the Residential Zoning Districts included in the City of Chesterfield Code; - C. Proposed residential densities as they compare to current City of Chesterfield Zoning Map delineation, Comprehensive Plan designation, infrastructure capacity and the effect upon public services and infrastructure capacity, and optimal usage of the land; - D. Whether the major components of the PUD are properly located and should be able to continue to function if any of the other phases are not completed, taking into factors such as the infrastructure guarantee procedures described within City of Chesterfield Subdivision Ordinance;
+- A. The Applicant's narrative statement describing the character of and rationale for the proposed development; - B. Land uses proposed are adopted as permitted uses within the Residential Zoning Districts included in the City of Chesterfield Code; - C. Proposed residential densities as they compare to current City of Chesterfield Comprehensive Plan designation, Zoning Map delineation, infrastructure capacity and the effect upon public services, and optimal usage of the land; - D. Whether the major components of the PUD are properly located and should be able to continue to function if any of the other phases are not completed, taking into factors such as the infrastructure guarantee procedures described within City of Chesterfield Subdivision Ordinance;